StefanNikolikj/Dungeons-and-Dragons-DM-Helper/README.md

 - MakeAnAttack.cs
 This form will open when a creature is making an attack, from here the user has options to make multiple attacks if the character would have that option.
 - SavingThrow.cs
  This form will open when the user needs to roll a saving throw, saving throws can have one or multiple targets in which case all targets will roll individually.
+If damage is included in the saving throw, the dice for the attack roll should be included in the format [number of dice rolled]d[sides of the dice] (for example 3d6 for 3 6 sided dice).
  - DiceRoller.cs
   This is a form that would allow the user to generate a random number instead of rolling a die, this was purely added for convenience and has no effect on anything else in the active combat.